Aaron Judge Preview, Player Props: Yankees vs. Royals

-Aaron Judge -- hitting .364 in his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Steven Cruz on the mound, on September 30 at 7:10 PM ET.
+On Sunday, Aaron Judge (.535 on-base percentage in past 10 games, 129 points above season-long percentage) and the New York Yankees play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 3:10 PM ET.

-In his most recent game, he went 1-for-3 with a double against the Royals.
+He had a one-hit performance in his most recent game (1-for-4) against the Royals.

 Sportsbook Promo Codes